seamile/jsonfmt/README.md

 ```

 **Note**, however, that the above command will not modify the original JSON file.
-If you want to do this, then please read below.
+If you want to do this, read below please.

 ### 7. Output to file.